charieliezxje/Game-2048-JavaFX/README.md

 - **JUnit Dependency**:
   - Adds JUnit for testing the game logic.
   - Configures the Maven Surefire plugin for running tests.

+#### 4. **Controller, Model, and View Classes**
+These classes follow the MVC pattern for managing game logic, UI interactions, and rendering.

+Key Components:
+- **Controller**:
+  - Handles user inputs and game actions.
+  - Updates the model and view based on user interactions.
+- **Model**:
+  - Manages the game state and logic.
+  - Checks for valid moves and game over conditions.
+- **View**:
+  - Renders the game grid and UI elements.
+  - Updates the UI based on the model state.

 ### Styling